 The Company periodically reviews its available-for-sale marketable securities for other-than-temporary impairment.
-The Company considers factors such as the duration, severity and the reason for the decline in value, the potential recovery period and its intent to sell.
-For debt securities, the Company also considers whether (i) it is more likely than not that the Company will be required to sell the debt securities before recovery of their amortized cost basis, and (ii) the amortized cost basis cannot be recovered as a result of credit losses.
+The Company considers factors such as the duration, severity and the reason for the decline in

-There were no marketable securities that had been in a consecutive loss position for more than 12 months as of June 30, 2024.
-During the three and six months ended June 30, 2024, the Company did not recognize any other-than-temporary impairment loss.
-As of June 30, 2024, there was no allowance for losses on available-for-sale debt securities attributable to credit risk.
+There were no marketable securities that had been in a consecutive loss position for more than 12 months as of September 30, 2024.
+During the three and nine months ended September 30, 2024, the Company did not recognize any other-than-temporary impairment loss.
+As of September 30, 2024, there was no allowance for losses on available-for-sale debt securities attributable to credit risk.

-As of June 30, 2024, all of the Company's cash and cash equivalents consisted of cash on deposit with U.S. banks denominated in U.S. dollars and Australian dollars.
+As of September 30, 2024, all of the Company's cash and cash equivalents consisted of cash on deposit with U.S. banks denominated in U.S. dollars and Australian dollars.